 It's a 'Year of Yay!'

 Our monthly ride showcases various businesses, organizations, sites and parts of town around a different theme each month.
-Kicking off at Whole Foods Market Easton at 10am every second Saturday, this no-drop FREE RIDE is 20-ish miles but rolls at a conversational pace and is appropriate for riders of all ages and skill levels.
+Kicking off at Lucky's Market in Clintonville at 10am every second Saturday, this no-drop FREE RIDE rolls at a conversational pace and is appropriate for riders of all ages and skill levels.
 Check out the FAQs below!

 FROM THE BLOG